-The Singapore Higher Education is managed and administered by the Ministry of Education (MoE).
-From the age of 17, students receive an education which trains them for their professional life.
+The Higher Education in Singapore is managed and administered by the Ministry of Education (MoE).
+After completion of 12 years of school education or equivalent students proceed to pursue college programme.
 Junior colleges and centralized institutes act as a preparatory school for higher education and offer two-year or three-year programs, resulting in the GCE “A” Level examination.
 Polytechnics, on the other hand, have the intention of educating middle-level professionals in technical and economic fields with the program ending with an advanced diploma.

 Singapore’s higher education institutions equip students with the knowledge and skills imperative to work in the industry.

 Educational Facts and Figures

 - Singapore has five Autonomous universities, namely the National University of Singapore, Nanyang Technological University, Singapore Management University, Singapore University of Technology & Design, Singapore Institute of Technology and one comprehensive private university: SIM University.

 - There are five polytechnics providing specific skills for the workplace.
 These are Singapore Polytechnic, Ngee Ann Polytechnic, Temasek Polytehcnic, Nanyang Polytechnic and Republic Polytechnic.